I am becoming a man of routines.

 I am home by 8:30 to put the coffee on and to start breakfast for the kids.
-Coffee in-hand, I search out a TV that doesn’t have a kid in front of it to watch a soccer match and sort out what’s for dinner for the week ahead.
+Coffee in-hand, I search out a TV that doesn’t have a kid in front of it to watch a soccer match to see if my real madrid betting paid off, and sort out what’s for dinner for the week ahead.
 Saturday is my day for meal planning.

 It’s not so much that I enjoy planning a week’s worth of meals (I do) as it is that I want to avoid the downside of not planning our dinner in advance.